Year of Call: 2012

 Clerk: Michael Lieberman

 Prior to coming to the Bar, he worked as a paralegal for the ABMU Health Board as well as a large commercial law firm.
-He undertook a prestigious three month internship with the United Nations in The Hague, working within the Office of the Prosecutor in the International Criminal Tribunal for the Former Yugoslavia.
+He also undertook a prestigious three-month internship with the United Nations in The Hague, working within the Office of the Prosecutor in the International Criminal Tribunal for the Former Yugoslavia.

 He obtained a Major Benefactors Scholarship from The Middle Temple, which assisted him in undertaking the Bar Professional Training Course (‘BPTC’) at Cardiff Law School, where he achieved the highest grade of Outstanding’.

 In September 2018, Robert was selected by the Inns of Court to undertake a Pegasus Scholarship in Wellington, New Zealand.
 For three months he worked within the Governmental Department of Crown Law, assisting in various legal areas.
 The report of his experiences can be read here.